Establish Serial Connection with ESP32-S2

 To check the device name for the serial port of your ESP32-S2 board (or external converter dongle), run this command two times, first with the board / dongle unplugged, then with plugged in.
 The port which appears the second time is the one you need:

-MacOS users: if you don’t see the serial port then check you have the USB/serial drivers installed as shown in the Getting Started guide for your particular development board.
-For MacOS High Sierra (10.13), you may also have to explicitly allow the drivers to load.
+macOS users: if you don’t see the serial port then check you have the USB/serial drivers installed.
+See Section Connect ESP32-S2 to PC for links to drivers.
+For macOS High Sierra (10.13), you may also have to explicitly allow the drivers to load.
 Open System Preferences -> Security & Privacy -> General and check if there is a message shown here about “System Software from developer …” where the developer name is Silicon Labs or FTDI.